enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/number-extensions-part-1.md

 ---
 ## Revision

-Complete the missing calls with methods introduced in ES6 such that all the statements are true:
+Complete the missing calls with methods such that all the statements are true:

 ```javascript